krobz/lunchapp/README.md

 3. run 'npm start'
 4. You could call the api and do operations by click link and button shown in the page.

+### How to test (To make it easier to test, the example only include 2 users)
+1. In the frontend page, create user A and then create session.
+Then you will have options to submit restaurant, invite other users or end session.
+2. Open another browse, create another user B. Then A click invite user link and invite B.\
+3. User B copy the session link and navigate to session.
+User B is able to submit restaurant now.
+And all users in the current session can view restaurant submitted.
+4. User A (creator of the session) can end the session and a random restaurant is picked.